Consumer Expenditure Survey Anthology, 2008

-Response rates in the Consumer Expenditure Survey (PDF 78K)
+- Response rates in the Consumer Expenditure Survey (PDF 78K)

 How the outcome of visits to survey households is categorized in terms of response and nonresponse is described, as well as how response rates are calculated.

 Sylvia Johnson-Herring and Sharon Krieger

 Achieving and maintaining high response rates are important goals of the survey program, and guidelines have been established to persuade reluctant respondents to participate in the survey.
 The quality of data obtained from such respondents is compared to that of other respondents.

 Nathan McDermott and Lucilla Tan

 Three methods for improving the selection of data outliers for review were evaluated, and one was selected for implementation.